dyna-dot/expo/docs/pages/versions/unversioned/introduction/walkthrough.md

 import Video from '../../../../components/plugins/Video'

-There's no need to install anything and follow along or even understand everything here.
+There's no need to install anything or even understand everything here, this page is meant to give you an overview of some of the big pieces of building a managed app.
 In the same way that getting a quick tour of Paris won't make you an expert on Paris, this walkthrough serves to help you identify a few landmarks and the most important areas in the managed workflow.
 You can do a walkthrough of the [bare workflow](../../bare/exploring-bare-workflow/) later on.

 ## Initialize a project